Dalmorton: Mining village

 A site for the Village of Dalmorton was declared in February 1874, although there was already a settlement there by then.
 The origin of the name Dalmorton is uncertain, but probably it is taken from the name a nearby quartz reef mining lease.
 Its earlier unofficial names were 'Dalmorton Reefs' or just 'Dalmorton', and it was said to be known locally as 'The Reef'.

 At the peak of early gold mining in the early 1870s, had at least seven public houses.
 A post office, using the name Dalmorton, opened in 1872.
 By 1877, Dalmorton had only one street, one hotel (Rudd's), three stores, and many empty houses, without a church or school.
 Dependent upon mining activity, the village seems to have had revived somewhat in the early 1890s but was in decline again by 1895.

 In 1891, the population of Dalmorton was around 200.
 In 1894, there were three Aboriginal people counted as living at Dalmorton, and in 1906 there were eight.

 In 1912, the licence of the last of the village's hotels, Dalmorton Hotel, was sold and applied to a new hotel at South Grafton.
 In 1918, Dalmorton was described as "a few scattered dwellings, occupied for the most part by tenacious fossickers, who will not give up the search for, the elusive streak".
-The few remaining inhabitants were badly affected by the Spanish influeza pandemic in 1919.
+The few remaining inhabitants were badly affected by the Spanish influenza pandemic in 1919.

 The village had a school from 1879 to 1914 and again from 1926 to 1931.
 There was a police station at Dalmorton, by 1881, and the village was also the site of a Police Court.